The Transcreation Tool

 - All other roles can access the Transcreation Editor from the List-View or Strings View and selecting “Edit in CAT Tool” under Actions.

-Attempting to access the Transcreation Tool by following the above steps on any strings that are Published will result in opening the CAT Tool.
+Attempting to access the Transcreation Tool by following the above steps on any strings that are Published, or from the jobs detail screen by users who have access to that, will result in opening the CAT Tool.

 The Transcreation Tool